techtino/Website/content/blog/WebsiteHosting.md

 # End result
 The website you are on right now is hosted by cloudflare, and is much more reliable and easy to manage!
 In-fact this blog post was written in the native github editor.

+You can see the git repo for this very site here: https://github.com/techtino/Website